LINDGRENBA/resume-site/README.md

 ## Support and contact details

-Please feel free to contact me with any questions, ideas or concerns at name@gmail.com.
+Please feel free to contact me through GitHub with any questions, ideas or concerns.

 ## Technologies Used